portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 cd  portsip-pbx-ha-guide
 ```

-Now perform pacemaker.sh，waiting for the installation completed then enter the username and password as prompt:
+Now perform **pacemaker.sh**，waiting for the installation completed then enter the username and password as prompt:

 ```
 ./pacemaker.sh pbx02 pbx03